Contractor Mortgages: FAQ

 Will I have to pay a higher deposit?
 Many banks charge contractors a higher deposit.
 Some clients report being required to pay deposits as high as 45%.
 This has created the myth that all contractors are required to pay a higher deposit than permanently employed individuals.
 At CIS, contractors receive the same rates that everyone else does.

 Are interest rates higher?
-Interest rates for contractors may be higher when applying at a bank, but when individuals apply at a company that specialises in contractor mortgages, such as CIS mortgages, they receive the same low interest rate mortgages that other individuals do.
+Interest rates for contractors may be higher when applying at a bank, but when individuals apply at a company that specialises in contractor mortgages, such as CIS mortgage Advice, they receive the same low interest rate mortgages that other individuals do.

 Am I required to have at least three years of accounts?
-In short, no. CIS specialises in contractor mortgages, and works directly with the lender to guarantee that contractors will still be able to receive a mortgage without providing three years of accounts.
-Banks and other companies may follow this rule, but CIS Mortgages is not a bank.
+In short, no. CIS Mortgage Advice specialises in contractor mortgages, and works directly with the lender to guarantee that contractors will still be able to receive a mortgage without providing three years of accounts.
+Banks and other companies may follow this rule, but CIS Mortgage Advice is not a bank.